 In this day of the internet and bucket lists is there any place left in the world that can be described as ‘Off the Beaten Path’?

 Certainly back in the 50s there were hundreds of stunning places that nobody seemed to know about.
 I remember one summer road trip to Long Beach and the town of Tofino that followed a logging road with potholes big enough to swallow our little car.
-But when we got there we were the only ones there, you could drive along the beach and put a tent down anywhere.
+But when we got there we were the only ones there, you could drive along the beach and plunk a tent down anywhere.
 Last week, mid-September, the same trip only took a few hours BUT everything was booked up completely, apparently months in advance and the prices were horrendous – Booking.com had ‘places in Tofino starting at $199/night’.
 Ouch.

 All the campsites were full, both the camper van ones and the tent ones.
 We were lucky in that we had booked months in advance.
 However, when we got there it turned out that all the restaurants were fully booked as well, and although the waitstaff went out of their way to try and find a last spot for hungry customers, several times we were the customers that were just behind the people that had gotten the last spot.
 A couple of times we almost went hungry.
 What ever happened to travelling on a whim?

-On this trip we visited a place further down Vancouver Island from Tofino that is perhaps less travelled: Port Renfrew.
+On this trip we also visited a place further down Vancouver Island from Tofino that is perhaps less travelled: Port Renfrew.
 This is the village where the famous West Coast Trail ends and the Juan de Fuca Trail begins (or visa versa).
 Nearby Botanical Beach with its endless rock formations and tide pools is fun to explore — although only when the tide is out.

 I have found this Back Road Series by DK to be good at finding places fractionally less touristed – especially if you go off-season like Spain in October.
 This post is somewhat rambling but it’s something I’ve been thinking about for awhile now – how much travel has changed since that first trip to Tofino in 1959.
 How there are so many people everywhere now.

-Some times it’s for the better – people in Vietnam rave about tourists and how much they’ve helped make the locals more prosperous.
-But in Costa Rica, normally a nation full of friendly people, there was at times a dark undercurrent – the guards at gated communities built for foreigners were cutting off the locals from their own beaches.
-Traditional industries like logging and gathering turtle eggs were being phased out but the new tourist industry hadn’t replaced them with alternatives except for low-level construction jobs, contracted out by foreigners.
+Sometimes it’s for the better – people in Vietnam rave about tourists and how much they’ve helped make the locals more prosperous.
+But in Costa Rica, normally a nation full of friendly people, there was at times a dark undercurrent – the guards at gated communities built for foreigners were cutting the locals off from their own beaches.
+Traditional industries like logging and gathering turtle eggs were being phased out, but the new tourist industry hadn’t replaced them with alternatives except for low-level construction jobs, contracted out by foreigners.

 Some of the countries we’ve visited in their early days of tourism had very little infrastructure and were often difficult to travel around in.
 Myanmar in 2013 (cash only, no ATMs, etc) stands out but not as much as Laos in 2007 (almost impossible) and even Thailand in 1993 (all signage in Thai script, very confusing to get anywhere).